nestoris/Win98SE/SE98/stock/README.md

 # Stock
-Only the main icons are shown here (without symlinked duplicates, in sizes from 16x16 to 48x48).<br>The full icon list with sizes 16x16 to 48x48 is there: [icons.md](icons.md)
+Only the main icons are shown here (without symlinked duplicates, in sizes from 16x16 to 48x48).<br>The full icon list with sizes from 16x16 to 48x48 is there: [icons.md](icons.md)

 | |**scalable**|**48x48**|**32x32**|**24x24**|**22x22**|**16x16**|
 |-|-|-|-|-|-|-|